f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 <h3>6: Volume</h3>

-This is the volume of the audio signal from 0.0 (mute) to 4.0 (maximum).
-It can be varied continuously in 0.1 steps using the dial button.
+This is the volume of the audio signal from 0% (mute) to 200% (maximum) of volume at nominal frequency deviation.
+It can be varied continuously 1% steps using the dial button.

 <h3>7: Delta/Level squelch</h3>